How To Hold BTL Property?

-How to hold Buy-To-Let property?
+How should landlords hold their buy-to-let property?

 You can hold the property in you own name, or jointly if you are married or in a registered civil partnership.

 Jointly owned property can potentially save on capital gains tax on disposal or inheritance tax on death.
 Joint ownership will also spread the income from the property between you, potentially using up both basic rate tax bands and any spare personal allowance.
 A married couple must share the rents equally from a jointly held property, but this rule does not apply to property held jointly with others, such as adult children, brother or sister.

 Buying jointly with your adult children can help to spread the income from the property around the family, but it is wise to have a written agreement that states who is entitled to what share of the net income and the capital on disposal of the property.

 An alternative is to use a company to buy the property, but this is generally only economically if you hold a large number of buy-to-let properties.
 If you personally pay tax at the higher rate on your rental income, using a company can generate a tax saving, as a small company will generally pay corporation tax at the prevailing rate for a small company currently 19%.